Skageb/unintelligent_data_management/README.md

 Navigate to the root of the project.
 This should be in the folder that is shared between the host and VM.

+Download the [Global Terrorism Database](https://www.start.umd.edu/data-tools/GTD) and add it to the root of the project as a .csv file.

 To start the project the databases need to be prepared

 ```bash